Features

 A quick checklist of things to do before purchasing land.

-Anyone planning to buy land in Kenya or anywhere else in the world should conduct a thorough due diligence to avoid losing their hard-earned money to real estate fraudsters.
+Anyone planning to buy land in Kenya or anywhere else in the world should conduct thorough due diligence to avoid losing their hard-earned money to real estate fraudsters.

-Due diligence when buying land usually involves undertaking some research to verify the ownership details of land, uncover possible caveats, and to put in order the paperwork for the transaction.
+Due diligence when buying land usually involves verifying the ownership details of land, uncovering possible caveats, and putting in order the paperwork for the transaction. Â

 Below is a due diligence checklist before buying land in Kenya: